4lph4-01/share/Frameworks/Sovereign-C2  - Under Build/README.md

 - **Modular Design**: Easily add new modules and functionalities.
 - **Logging and Reporting**: Detailed logging and report generation.

-# Sovereign-C2

-## Overview
-Sovereign-C2 is a command and control (C2) server for managing agents across different platforms.
-This repository includes payloads for macOS, Linux, and Windows, allowing for remote command execution and data collection.

-## Features
-- Multi-platform support (macOS, Linux, Windows)
-- Remote command execution
-- Data collection and reporting
-- Persistence mechanisms
-- Encryption for secure communication

 ## Prerequisites
 - Python 3.x